wp-plugins/ra-qrcode/readme.txt

 Donate link: http://www.robertoalicata.it
 Requires at least: 3.0
 Tested up to: 4.2
-Stable tag: 1.1.1
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-a simple WordPress plugin to generate a QR code with a configurable shortcode.
+a simple WordPress plugin to generate a QR code with a configurable shortcode and Widget

 == Description ==
 Usage: